TeknooSoftware/east-website/README.md

 - Add `ObjectReference` expression to filter on reference
 - CreateObject step has a new parameter `$workPlanKey` to custom the key to use to store the new object in the workplan
-- CreateObject, DeleteObject, LoadObject, SaveObject and SlugPreparation use `Teknoo\East\Website\Contracts\ObjectInterface` instead `Teknoo\East\Website\Object\ObjectInterface`.
+- CreateObject, DeleteObject, LoadObject, SaveObject and SlugPreparation use `Teknoo\East\Common\Contracts\Object\ObjectInterface` instead `Teknoo\East\Common\Contracts\Object\IdentifiedObjectInterface`.
 SaveObject pass the id only if the object implements this last object

 News from Teknoo Website 4.0